 For instance, you can open a contest that customers participate in and share their ideas about new product developments.
 Clients are enabled to submit online or fill in a form at the physical store which will be collected by a sales associate.
 People whose ideas are implemented will receive a prize.

-Create custom content both online and offline
+Create consistent content both online and offline

-In recent years, with the development of the Internet, almost all retailers rely heavily on digital platforms to communicate with customers, such as social media, online newspapers, emails, blogs, etc. However, omnichannel businesses should pay attention to integrate online and offline content in a consistent way.
+In recent years, with the development of the Internet, almost all retailers rely heavily on digital platforms to communicate with customers, such as social media, online newspapers, emails, blogs, etc. However, omnichannel businesses should pay attention to integrating online and offline content in a consistent way.

 Personalize your customer experience

 According to Epsilon’s research, 80% of customers are more likely to make a purchase when brands offer personalized experiences.
-If a business treats its customers as individuals rather than a faceless group, it not only boosts sales but also shows authentically customer engagement.
+If a business treats its customers as individuals rather than a faceless group, it not only boosts sales but also shows authentic customer engagement.

 Keep your customers in the loop